-In review I have come to the conclusion – the more automated a camera is, the less I personally enjoy the overall shooting experience.
+In review, I have come to a conclusion: the more automated a camera is, the less I personally enjoy the overall shooting experience.
 Even when shooting with a technically very good camera.
 In very much in the same way I prefer manual gearboxes in cars to automatics.
-As a secondary camera, you couldn’t ask for more, but as a primary device I personally require a camera with more manual interaction.
+As a secondary camera, you couldn’t ask for more, but as a primary device I personally require a camera with more manual interaction than the Contax T2.
 I appreciate this view may not be shared by the majority of community but it is something I have come to appreciate, like a good manual focus lens and a film advance lever.

 The gracious models include: Emma Holt, Hannah Hornblow, Victoria Lindsay Coutts, Elizabeth Fletcher, Charlotte Roffey, Lucy Jackson, Madie White, and Lisa Minichiello.

 All the links to the various models, agencies, and MUAs can be found on my Instagram account including my latest work: www.instagram.com/adamlawsphotography Or alternatively my website: www.adamlaws.com